 Dr Valentina Mazzucato (V.)

-Prof. dr. Valentina Mazzucato joined the Faculty of Arts and Social Sciences in 2008.
-She teaches graduate and undergraduate courses on theories of globalisation and development; transnational migration; and supervises Bachelor papers and Master theses related to those topics.
+Mazzucato joined the Faculty of Arts and Social Sciences in 2008 where she teaches graduate and undergraduate courses on theories of globalisation and development; transnational migration; and supervises Bachelor papers and Master theses related to those topics.
+She is also the leader of the research program on Globalisation, Transnationalism and Development.
+She is currently heading a university wide, inter-faculty initiative to start a new Bachelor program on Global Studies.

 She has served on the 15-member international expert committee on migration and development research of the Social Science Research Council of the US.
 She also served on the World Connectors' Migration and Development group charged with brining issues related to migration to a broader public.
 She regularly gives keynote speeches in academic and policy-oriented events.